-As a small business owner, I know how, where and when I communicate with my clients during this crisis will greatly influence how my business will fare during the crisis and when it is over.
+As a small business owner, I know how, where and when I communicate with my clients a crisis will greatly influence how my business will fare during the crisis and when it is over.

-Take a moment to go over this small business crisis communications checklist to help your business remain healthy.
+Take a moment to go over this small business crisis communications checklist to help your business remain healthy if you face lean times.

 1. We are here!
 We are here!